kingsor/kingsor.github.io/_posts/2020-01-20-restore-di-backup-su-sqlserver.md

 > * Don't create an empty database and restore the .bak file on to it.
 > * Use 'Restore Database' option accessible by right clicking the "Databases" branch of the SQL Server Management Studio and provide the database name while providing the source to restore.

+In pratica non serve creare un database vuoto.
+Ho cancellato il database che avevo creato su SSMS e ho seguito questi passi:

-Dal nodo "Databases" ho selezionato "Restore Databases...".
-Sulla dialog che appare, seleziono Source -> Device e quindi seleziono il file .bak che mi interessa.
-A quel punto su Options, seleziono "Overwrite the existing database" (anche se il database non esiste) e premo OK.
+- Dal nodo "Databases" ho selezionato "Restore Databases...".
+- Sulla dialog che appare, seleziono Source -> Device e quindi seleziono il file .bak che mi interessa.
+- A quel punto su Options, seleziono "Overwrite the existing database" (anche se il database non esiste) e premo OK.

 E il restore va a buon fine.

 ## Link utili

-* [Microsoft SQL Server - Docker Hub](https://hub.docker.com/_/microsoft-mssql-server) - Immagini ufficiali per Microsoft SQL Server basate su Ubuntu.
+* [Microsoft SQL Server - Microsoft Artifact Registry](https://mcr.microsoft.com/en-us/product/mssql/server/about) - Immagini ufficiali per Microsoft SQL Server basate su Ubuntu.
 * [Quickstart: Run SQL Server container images with Docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver15&pivots=cs1-bash) (Apr 11, 2019) - In this quickstart, you use Docker to pull and run the SQL Server 2019 container image, [mssql-server](https://hub.docker.com/r/microsoft/mssql-server).
 Then connect with `sqlcmd` to create your first database and run queries.
 This image consists of SQL Server running on Linux based on Ubuntu 16.04.
 It can be used with the Docker Engine 1.8+ on Linux or on Docker for Mac/Windows.
 This quickstart specifically focuses on using the SQL Server on **linux** image.
 The Windows image is not covered, but you can learn more about it on the [mssql-server-windows-developer](https://hub.docker.com/r/microsoft/mssql-server-windows-developer/) Docker Hub page.